"March 9, 2011 -- The FDA has approved Benlysta, the first new lupus treatment in 50 years.

 Storage And Handling

-BENLYSTA is a sterile, preservative-free lyophilized powder for reconstitution, dilution, and intravenous infusion provided in single-use glass vials with a latex-free rubber stopper and a flip-off seal.
+BENLYSTA is a sterile, preservative-free, lyophilized powder for reconstitution, dilution, and intravenous infusion provided in single-use glass vials with a rubber stopper (not made with natural rubber latex) and a flip-off seal.
 Each 5-mL vial contains 120 mg of belimumab.
 Each 20-mL vial contains 400 mg of belimumab.

 Store vials of BENLYSTA refrigerated between 2° to 8°C (36° to 46°F).
 Vials should be protected from light and stored in the original carton until use.
 Do not freeze.
 Avoid exposure to heat.
 Do not use beyond the expiration date.